IFCA-Advanced-Computing/keystone-voms/doc/source/installation.rst

 ============

-This module assumes that keystone is at least running the Grizzly version, since it needs some latestm additions that are not available in any prior release.
+This module assumes that keystone is at least running the Grizzly version, since it needs some latest additions that are not available in any prior release.
 You can fetch the ubuntu packages and install it from the `Grizzly Trunk testing PPA
 <https://launchpad.net/~openstack-ubuntu-testing/+archive/grizzly-trunk-testing>`_.